 PESIC SECURITIES, Group of Companies

 (*) Peter Pesic & Co.
 Securities, Inc. conducts institutional brokerage business worldwide.
-To open a brokerage account with Peter Pesic & Co.
-Securities, Inc. you need to be resident of Mauritius, La Réunion, Republic of South Africa, UK, Republic of Ireland, Botswana, Kenya, Zambia, Uganda, Gambia, Rwanda, Tanzania, Mozambique, Madagascar, Nigeria, British Indian Ocean Territory, Gibraltar, Bermuda, Malta, Brazil, Argentina, Peru, Chile, Uruguay, Russia, PRC, Republic of China, Japan, Philippines, Singapore, Ukraine, India, Seychelles, Switzerland, Mexico, Costa Rica, Honduras, Belize, Panama, Barbados, UAE, Monaco, Saint Pierre and Miquelon, BVI and Bahamas.
+To open a corporate brokerage account with Peter Pesic & Co.
+Securities, Inc. you need to be domiciled in the following jurisdictions: Mauritius, La Réunion, Republic of South Africa, UK, Republic of Ireland, Botswana, Kenya, Zambia, Uganda, Gambia, Rwanda, Tanzania, Mozambique, Madagascar, Nigeria, British Indian Ocean Territory, Gibraltar, Bermuda, Malta, Brazil, Argentina, Peru, Chile, Uruguay, Russia, PRC, Republic of China, Japan, Philippines, Ukraine, India, Seychelles, Switzerland, Mexico, Costa Rica, Honduras, Belize, Panama, Barbados, UAE, Monaco, Saint Pierre and Miquelon, BVI and Bahamas.

 (**) Peter Pesic & Co.
 Securities, Inc. maintains customers accounts in the currency of trade, including but not limited to USD, CAD, EUR, ZAR, HKD & GBP expressed in MUR for financial reporting purposes.